UAW Academic Student Employees (ASEs) contract

 Section 2.
 The University shall, upon request, meet and confer with the Union over the effects of subcontracting on the unit.

-Article 25 – Summer Non-registered Graduate Research Student Assistants
+Article 25 – Summer Non-registered Graduate ASE Appointments

-1. Departments will place ASEs who have not registered for Summer Quarter, but who are performing research work, into a Graduate Research Student Assistant (GRSA) job classification (10854).
-Departments shall not use this job classification at any time other than Summer Quarter (June 16th through September 15th);
+- Departments will place ASEs who have not registered for Summer Quarter, but who are performing research, teaching, or non-teaching/research academic assistance work, into a Graduate Research Student Assistant (GRSA) job profile (10854), Graduate Teaching Student Assistant (GTSA) job profile (XXXXX), Graduate Student Academic Assistant (GSAA) job profile (XXXXX) or Graduate Predoctoral Instructor (GPI) job profile (XXXXX).
+Departments shall not use these job profiles at any time other than Summer Quarter (June 16th through September 15th);

-2. The minimum hourly rates of payment made to non-registered ASEs performing research work during the Summer Quarter shall be based on a 220 hour quarterly workload;
+- The minimum hourly rates of payment made to non-registered ASEs performing research, teaching, or non-teaching/research academic assistance work during the Summer Quarter shall be based on a 50% FTE ASE quarterly workload;

-3. In cases where an individual ASE’s only way to have paid health insurance coverage during Summer Quarter is by registering and working in a Graduate Student Service Appointee (GSSA) title at .50 FTE, the department shall notify the ASE in advance of their option to do so.
-In the event the ASE wishes to be covered by health insurance, the University and the Union will work together to make sure the ASE is covered.
+- In cases where an individual ASE’s only way to have paid health insurance coverage during Summer Quarter is by registering and working in a Graduate Student Service Appointee (GSSA) title at 50% FTE, the department shall notify the ASE in advance of their option to do so.
+In the event the ASE wishes to be covered by health insurance, the University and the Union will work together to make sure the ASE is covered;

 Article 26 – Training